 SEEC Credit Level Descriptors

-These remain the most detailed and widely used descriptors for assessing levels of academic learning.
-Membership of SEEC gives direct access to experienced credit practitioners in their use.
-First published in 2010 and recently re-issued, the Descriptors are downloadable here – seec-descriptors-2016 .
+These remain the most detailed and widely used descriptors for assessing levels of academic learning, and membership of SEEC gives direct access to experienced credit practitioners in their use.
+First published in 2010 and to be re-issued in 2021, the current Descriptors can be downloaded here

 Publications and Resources

-SEEC produces sector-leading publications on the use of credit, often as a direct output from one of our events.
-Individuals from member institutions are encouraged and supported to contribute to these and to other projects relevant to credit practice.
-Member institutions receive complimentary copies of publications.
+SEEC has produced sector-leading publications on the use of credit, often as a direct output from one of our events.
+We invite and encourage contributions to these and to other projects relevant to credit practice.

 Professional Developments Events

-SEEC’s programme is organised in direct response to topical issues in credit-related learning.
-Events offer an independent perspective and focus on practice and policy implications.
-Members benefit from up to a 50% reduction on registration fees, providing excellent value for key professional development.
-Recent events have included:
+SEEC’s programme of events is organised in direct response to topical issues in credit-related learning, offering an independent perspective and a focus on practice and policy implications.
+Members benefit from discounted registration fees and have exclusive access to event outputs including presentation summaries and video footage, providing excellent value for key professional development.

 - Extending credit: doctorates, masters and the professions

-SEEC is represented on the UK Credit Forum, providing an opportunity to influence international policy and giving members advance information on debates and consultations across Europe and at all academic levels.
-SEEC also maintains collaborative links with a number of other related organisations, ensuring that members are kept abreast of sector-wide developments.
+SEEC actively maintains collaborative links with a number of other related organisations, ensuring that members are kept abreast of sector-wide developments.

 If you are interested in the power of learning to enhance and transform individual lives, working practices and wider society, then you should be interested in credit.
 Despite the basic architecture for credit recognition being available for many years, there are still significant barriers to its coherent implementation which limit access to higher education.
 SEEC has a mission to promote learning opportunity through credit and operates as a source of expertise and a focus for the development of best practice towards the achievement of this goal.